-The purpose of the flame sensor is to confirm to the system that whenever the gas valve is open, a fire is actually present.
+The purpose of the flame sensor is to confirm for the system that whenever the gas valve is open and that a fire is actually present.
 If the unit kept on emitting gas when there was nothing to ignite it, a dangerous buildup of unburned gas would result.
 When your furnace begins to start up and the burners are ignited, the flame sensor has a very short window of time to detect the flame.

 What Causes a Flame Sensor to Get Dirty?

 It’s possible for a flame sensor to go bad; but more often than not, it is not broken, just dirty from carbon buildup.
 Because a flame sensor has a very low tolerance for variations in the reading it takes, the slightest coating of carbon can cause it to misread and shut down.
 Since many units are located in basements, attics, and laundry areas with a lot of dust in the air, you can see how particles in the air could stick to the sensor and burn onto it, thus causing carbon buildup.

 What You Need to Make the Repair

 - 1/4" hex driver or wrench (the tool could vary based on your type of mounting screw).